-12.001 MATTERS SUBJECT TO MEDIATION
+12.150 MATTERS SUBJECT TO MEDIATION

-(1) Mandatory Mediation:

-Any matter described in ORS 107.765 and any other proceedings where child custody or a parenting plan is at issue, unless otherwise exempted by law, shall be subject to mandatory mediation.
+- 1) Mandatory Mediation: - a) Any matter described in ORS 107.765 and any other proceedings where child custody or a parenting plan is at issue, unless otherwise exempted by law, shall be subject to mandatory mediation.
 The court will not consider any contested parenting plan issues in a proceeding that results in a final judgment or order, unless it is notified by a mediator that the matter has proceeded through mediation in accordance with these rules.
-Request for prejudgment custody and parenting plan orders under ORS 107.095 are not subject to mandatory mediation, but mediation will be ordered on the joint request of the parties.

-(2) Exclusion From Mediation:
+Request for prejudgment custody and parenting plan orders under ORS 107.095 are not subject to mandatory mediation, but mediation will be ordered on the joint request of the parties. - b) Mediation is mandatory because mediation allows for a customized, workable agreement and reduces the damage to relationships.
+Parties should participate actively and in good faith.
+If parties are represented, legal counsel should advise their client in matters of law.
+The mediator has control of the mediation process as stated in these rules.
+Counsel should encourage their client, unless mediation is not appropriate for reasons stated in these rules, to engage in the mediation process in good faith in order to seek a resolution that is in the best interest of their children. - 2) Exclusion From Mediation: - a) The court may exclude a case from mandatory mediation for good cause shown after hearing on the motion of a party with service on the opposing party.
+Cases involving domestic violence will be subject to adopted domestic violence protocols.